-The top-down approach is adopted in this step to generate a Petri net model from the PFS model of Step 1.
-The programs of robots and supervisory system are detailed to a level such that it includes the exchanging messages defined in Step 2.
+The top-down approach is adopted in this step.
+Using Petri net, it should model from the models developed in PFS, the programs of robots and supervisory system in a higher level of detail.
+Subsequently, you should include the models by means of exchanging messages with the logic used in Step 2.